Back to top

 Other rides include the Haunted House, the Cave Train, Ghost Blasters, the Logger's Revenge flume ride, and the family Sea Serpent roller coaster.
 There a plenty of hair-raising thrill rides for those so inclined, as well as gentle but fun kiddie rides for the little ones.

 The Santa Cruz Beach Boardwalk is not exactly Disneyland, but it's closer, much less expensive, and has an old-fashioned charm of its own.
-Admission to the Boardwalk itself is free — you can come and hang out all day if you want — but you buy tickets ($1) for the rides, which cost between 4 and 7 tickets each.
-You can also get a wristband ($39.95–$59.95) that entitles you to unlimited rides all day long.
+Admission to the Boardwalk itself is free — you can come and hang out all day if you want — but you buy tickets for the rides, which cost between 4 and 7 tickets each.
+You can also get a wristband ($44.95–$79.95) that entitles you to unlimited rides all day long or a prepaid Boardwalk Card; buying wristbands or cards online no later than a day before your visit saves you a lot of money, so it pays to plan ahead.
+If you're staying at the Dream Inn, you can also buy discounted wristbands there.

 Santa Cruz Beach Boardwalk